The following ALIF products have CR2032 lithium batteries.

 In the event of a Primary AIM failure, the Backup AIM can be promoted to a Primary AIM Manager.

+- Serial Port is enabled.
 A common mistake when setting up Channels is to include the serial port when it is not necessary.
 A serial connection can only operate in a point to point mode due to the limitation of the serial protocol.
 This means that once someone has established the channel, subsequent connections can only be view-only.
+Removing Serial from the Channel will resolve this isssue.

 When I try to change Channel, I receive a message saying that the receiver is in use by another user.